 Broad research areas in AI

-- Fuzzy Logic: Fuzzy logic is a method to compute based on “degrees of truth” rather than the usual “true or false” (1 or 0) boolean logic on which the computer is based.
+Fuzzy logic is a method to compute based on “degrees of truth” rather than the usual “true or false” (1 or 0) Boolean logic on which the computer is based.
 Examples include consumer electronics, automobiles.

 Goals of AI

 The systems which exhibit intelligent behavior, learn, show, explain and advise its users.

 Crafting systems that think, understand, learn, and behave like humans.

 The primary style to AI now is machine learning, in which programs are trained to pick out and respond to patterns in huge amounts of data, such as identifying a face, object, nature in a picture or choosing a winning move in the board game of chess.
 Numerous sorts of problems are solved using ML.

 AI is the wave that will push this generation towards the next industrial revolution.
 Industries across the healthcare, transportation, finance, retail, IT and manufacturing sectors are witnessing its hugely positive impact.

 Artificial intelligence is also being used to analyze vast amounts of molecular information looking for potential new drug candidates–a process that would take humans too long to be worth doing.
 And this is just the beginning of artificial intelligence.
 As technology advances, so will the number of innovations and applications.